22 of the Toughest Interview Questions and Answers

 Employers ask this question to understand how much you expect to earn.
 It is important to ask for a realistic figure based on your expertise and experience.

 Example - “I am looking for something around $50,000 per month, considering my experience and abilities.
 However, I am more interested in this opportunity and excited about the idea.
-I am open for negotiations for the same.”
+I am open to negotiations for the same.”

 Finally, now that we have explored some of the answers to hard interview questions and their possible answers, here are a few tips that can help you crack them and make a great impression.